Idempotent Command Handling

 };

-Look Ma’ no exceptions
+Look Ma’ No Exceptions!

 Ok, but what about those errors?
 Many people don’t like exceptions, and that’s for good reasons.
 Some languages even don’t allow us to return them.
 How would I model errors in general?